-Its structure is composed of three naves covered by a metallic surface; with in the facade of the building you can observe traces of eclectic and neoclassical architectural building of the 20th century.
+The structure of the Garmendia Local Market is composed of three naves covered by a metallic surface.
+With in the facade of the building you can observe traces of eclectic and neoclassical architectural building of the 20th century.

 Its front door stands out due to its framing which is done by two pairs of columns of plain shafts, which rise flanking a large semicircular arch sheltered by a triangular pediment with plant ornaments and a detailed cornice.